js2264/tinyMapper/README.md

     - For Mase: extra track for nucleosome positions
     - For RNA-seq: directed tracks (`fwd` and `rev` transcription)
 - Extract some *very* succint stats on mapping results
-- Keep everything tidy, organized and documented.
+- Keep everything tidy, organized, documented and reproducible.

 **DISCLAIMER:** This is by **no means** the "best" or "only" way to process sequencing data.
 Do not hesitate to give suggestions / feedbacks!